Business Email Compromise: The Art of Deception

-There are countless examples of companies falling victim to wire transfer fraud.
-You can see three real examples outlined in our article “Business Email Compromise Fraud: 3 Real Case Studies.”
+See three real examples of wire transfer fraud in “Business Email Compromise Fraud: 3 Real Case Studies.”

 Now more than ever, companies need a plan of action to mitigate the risk of fraud.
 Education and training programs are key.
 The Association of Fraud Examiners (ACFE) and The Federal Communications Commission (FCC) offer training resources to include videos, tutorials and fraud prevention checklists, to educate the public on cybersecurity.
 Resources such as www.onguardonline.gov are available on First Business’s website as well (www.firstbusiness.com).